Skip to content

 13. Elves Chasm

-For anyone who wants to get away from the crowds, Elves Chasm is the perfect place.
+Elves Chasm is the perfect place for anyone who wants to get away from the crowds.
 The hike to the Elves Chasm waterfall is just under 2 kilometres long, but it takes longer than it may seem.
 The hike is very strenuous and requires expert knowledge or a skilled guide.

 Once you reach the Elves Chasm, you’ll find a pristine shaded area with a waterfall feature.
 The emerald-coloured pool is perfect for a relaxing swim.
 There’s even a ledge in the rock face that visitors can climb to and leap into the pool below.